-Students who may be subject to removal from university housing, suspension, or dismissal will be referred to a disciplinary hearing or disciplinary hearing-level conference, as specified in Section XVI and Section XVII of this Code.
-Students who may be subject to lesser sanctions for non-academic misconduct will be referred to a disciplinary conference, as set forth in Section XV of this Code.
-Formal rules of evidence will not be applied, nor will deviations from prescribed procedures necessarily invalidate a decision unless significant prejudice to the parties involved or the university result.
+All respondents are considered not responsible until the information in the complaint is substantiated by a preponderance of the evidence.
+Students who may be subject to removal from university housing, suspension, or dismissal will be referred to a disciplinary hearing or disciplinary hearing-level conference, as specified in Section XV and Section XVI of this Code.
+Students who may be subject to lesser sanctions for non-academic misconduct will be referred to a disciplinary conference, as set forth in Section XIV of this Code.
+Formal rules of evidence will not be applied, nor will deviations from prescribed procedures necessarily invalidate a decision.
+Appeals for procedural errors must meet the conditions identified under the Section XX on Appeals.

-XIII.
+XII.
 PROCEDURES FOR CASE RESOLUTION